University of Melbourne Student Union: Elections

 Elections for positions within UMSU are determined through direct election during the first week of September each year.
 This sees the election of 32 paid office bearers of 17 representative departments, as well as 22 students who sit on UMSU's peak decision body, Students Council.
-The election of representatives onto department committees and seven NUS delegates also occurs at this time, with the election of a student representative onto the University's Council occurring every two years.
+The election of representatives onto department committees and seven NUS delegates also occurs at this time, with the election of a student representative onto the university's Council occurring every two years.

 As of the 2016 election, the UMSU constitution has applied Affirmative Action to the election of positions held by more than one representative.
 This mandates that in all Office Bearer positions, at least 50% of elected representatives must identify as a woman, with the Women's Department having to elect at least one officer that identifies as a Woman of Colour.
 This is extended to Students Council and department committees, which must elect women into 50%+1 of all positions.
 In the election of roles within autonomous departments, as well as the election of restricted autonomous positions on Students Council, only those who identify with the represented group are eligible to run.

 The Students' Council, the peak body for the union, is made up of 22 student representatives.
 There are 15 General Representatives, plus 7 for special constituencies – Queer, Indigenous, International, Graduate, Students with Disabilities, Students at the Southbank Campus, and Students of Colour.

+2026 election results

+The 2026 election was held between September 7th-11th.
+Unlike previous years this election was held in person at the recommendation made by the Returning Officer, with students voting on laptops at polling places around campus, with postal voting offered to those who cannot vote in person for accessibility.